 - Physical and programmatic barriers that impact people with disabilities accessing meaningful care

 As part of our cultural competency program, we encourage our providers to access information on the Office of Minority Health's web-based A Physician's Guide to Culturally Competent Care.
 The American Medical Association, American Academy of Family Physicians and the American College of Physicians endorse this program, which provides up to 9.0 hours of category 1 AMA credits at no cost.

-Parkland Community Health Plan offers disease management programs for asthma and diabetes.
-Members receive education, coaching and other services to help them better manage their condition.
-Disease management nurses proactively perform or facilitate health risk assessments and develop an action plan based on the member’s understanding of their condition, need for equipment and supplies, referral for specialty care or other special considerations due to co-morbidities, including behavioral health and substance abuse.
+Parkland Community Health Plan offers condition management programs for asthma and diabetes.
+Members receive education, coaching, and other services to help them better manage their health.
+Service coordinators connect one-on-one with members to perform or facilitate health risk assessments and develop an action plan based on the member’s understanding of their condition, need for equipment and supplies, referral for specialty care, or other special considerations due to co-morbidities, including behavioral health and substance abuse.
 The programs include interventions focusing on removal of barriers to care, promotion of member adherence to their healthcare treatment plan, lifestyle risk factors, and common self-management skills.
-All these Condition Management services are managed through the delivery platform to effectively coordinate the care for members with these chronic conditions and risk factors.
+All these condition management services are managed through the delivery platform to effectively coordinate the care for members with these chronic conditions and risk factors.

 Parkland Community Health Plan has an ongoing Quality Assessment and Performance Improvement (QAPI) program that is comprehensive in scope and focuses its attention on the quality of clinical care and services to our members.
 The program is tailored toward ensuring that members receive preventive healthcare in a timely manner and providing care management to individuals with special healthcare needs.
 The QAPI program is adherent with State and Federal requirements and overseen by the Governing Board of Directors and Quality Oversight Committees.